CheinWong/pacmen/README.md

 # pacmen
 This is a simple pacmen game.
+It allows you to create unlimited pacman and let them move freely within your computer screen!

+# How to play
+1. Click on the "Add Pacman" button to create multiple pacman.
+2. Click on the "Start Game" button to let the pacman move freely.